-Worldwide, at least one in 100 people have autism spectrum disorder.
-In the United States, the Centers for Disease Control and Prevention put the number at one in 68 (1).
-Despite the high prevalence and increased awareness of autism in recent years, the underlying mechanisms still remain unclarified.
+Worldwide, at least one in 100 people has autism spectrum disorder (ASD).
+In the United States, the Centers for Disease Control and Prevention put the number at one in 68 .
+Despite this high rate of prevalence and the increased public awareness of autism in recent years, the underlying mechanisms of ASD still remain unclarified.

-In an attempt to shed some much-needed light on this condition, labs from around the world are contributing resting state functional magnetic resonance imaging (R-fMRI) that provides information about brain activity, as well as anatomical and phenotypic datasets in a grassroots effort called the Autism Brain Imaging Data Exchange (ABIDE) (2).
-The idea is to provide an open-access resource so scientists from many disciplines can delve into the data as a way to understand why autism spectrum disorder occurs in one person and not the next, and to gain insight into the considerable diversity within the disorder itself.
+In an attempt to shed some much-needed light on this condition, a grassroots effort called the Autism Brain Imaging Data Exchange (ABIDE) is bringing together labs from around the world to contribute resting state functional magnetic resonance imaging (R-fMRI) data sets that provide infor- mation about brain activity, along with anatomical and phenotypic data sets.
+The idea is to maintain an open-access resource so scientists from many disciplines can delve into the data to understand why ASD occurs in one person but not the next and to gain insight into the considerable diversity within the disorder itself.

-The first iteration of the effort—now known as ABIDE I—began gathering previously collected data in December 2011, and in August 2012, it released 1,112 datasets from 17 international sites.
-The datasets were nearly evenly split between individuals who had ASD and control individuals who did not.
-Since then, a second phase of ABIDE—ABIDE II—received funding from the National Institute of Mental Health to carry on the work, and as of June 2017, it has aggregated more than 1,100 additional datasets, which were released to the broader scientific community last summer.
+The first iteration of the effort—now known as ABIDE I—began gathering previously collected data in December 2011; in August 2012, it released 1,112 data sets from 17 international sites.
+The data sets were nearly evenly split between individuals who had ASD and control individuals who did not.
+Since then, a second phase—ABIDE II—has received funding from the National Institute of Mental Health to carry on with the work; as of June 2017, it has aggregated more than 1,100 additional data sets, which were released to the broader scientific community last summer.

-To learn more about the initiative, IEEE Pulse spoke with Adriana Di Martino, who cofounded and now coordinates ABIDE, and Michael Milham, who is a member of the ABIDE team tasked with aggregating and organizing imaging data.
-Di Martino, M.D., is an associate professor in the Department of Child and Adolescent Psychiatry at New York University (NYU) Langone Medical Center.
-Milham, M.D., Ph.D., is director of the Center for the Developing Brain at the non-profit Child Mind Institute in New York City, and director of the Center for Biomedical Imaging and Neuromodulation at the Nathan S. Kline Institute for Psychiatric Research, in Orangeburg, New York.
+To learn more about the initiative, IEEE Pulse spoke with Adriana Di Martino, M.D., who cofounded and now coordinates ABIDE, and Michael Milham, M.D., Ph.D., a member of the ABIDE team tasked with aggregating and organizing imaging data.
+Di Martino is an associate professor in the Department of Child and Adolescent Psychiatry at the New York University (NYU) Langone Medical Center.
+Milham is director of the Center for the Developing Brain at the non- profit Child Mind Institute in New York City, as well as director of the Center for Biomedical Imaging and Neuromodulation at the Nathan S. Kline Institute for Psychiatric Research in Orangeburg, New York.

-IEEE Pulse: Tell me a bit about what we know — or don’t know — about autism spectrum disorder.
+IEEE Pulse: Talk a bit about what we know—or don’t know— about ASD.

-In addition, autism spectrum disorder affects the ability to have typical social interactions, including the ability to maintain and sustain typical friendships.
+In addition, ASD affects the ability to have typical social interactions, including the ability to maintain and sustain typical friendships.
 It doesn’t mean that the individuals with autism will not develop friendships at all; autism just makes it harder to navigate the social world.
 That said, what we also know is that the earlier the diagnosis is made, the more impactful the interventions.

-To date, however, we do not know the exact etiology or causes of autism spectrum disorder, and while we know that it is a neurodevelopmental condition, we don’t know the specific mechanisms involved.
+To date, however, we do not know the exact etiology or causes of ASD, and, while we know that it is a neurodevelopmental condition, we don’t know the specific mechanisms involved.

-IEEE Pulse: How does ABIDE fit into the quest for a greater understanding of autism spectrum disorder?
+IEEE Pulse: How does ABIDE fit into the quest for a greater understanding of ASD?

 Di Martino: Although we don’t know the underlying mechanisms of autism, the evidence from multiple disciplines—genetics, pathology, and neuroimaging—suggests that connectivity of brain circuits, which we call the connectome, is involved.
-The awareness that autism may be a dysconnection syndrome was one of the main reasons that motivated the initial grassroots initiative.
-The other motivator was the realization that very large-scale databanks and collaborations have been feasible and successful to study complex disorders, as shown in genetics and prior other successful data sharing initiatives, including one to investigate attention deficit hyperactivity disorder (ADHD) (3).
+The awareness that autism may be a disconnection syndrome was one of the main reasons that motivated the ini- tial grassroots initiative.
+The other motivator was the realization that very large-scale databanks and collaborations have been feasible and successful to study complex disorders, as shown in genetics and other prior successful data sharing initiatives, including one to investigate attention deficit hyperactivity disorder (ADHD) .

-For autism, if you think about the millions of connections existing in the brain, in combination with the significant and remarkable heterogeneity of its presentation, and likely in its underlying mechanisms, we have to deal with a formidable challenge.
-Before we started ABIDE, neuroimaging data in particular was collected from single labs, generally yielding relatively small sample size studies.
+For autism, if you think about the millions of connections existing in the brain, in combination with the significant and remarkable heterogeneity of its presentation—and likely in its underlying mechanisms—we have to deal with a formidable challenge.
+Before we started ABIDE, neuroimaging data in particular were collected from single labs, generally yielding relatively small sample size studies.
 So while each individual lab may have had great ideas on how to address important questions about the brain connectome in autism, the sample sizes that each lab could afford to generate, due to the cost of these studies, were limited.

 IEEE Pulse: What led up to ABIDE?

-Milham: ABIDE is essentially part of a larger set of data-sharing initiatives, including the 1000 Functional Connectomes Project (4), which started back in 2009.
-Each of more than 30 sites from around the world contributed R-fMRI datasets.
-The idea was that we would collect preexisting datasets, aggregate them, and share them so researchers could do functional connectivity analyses and various sorts of morphometry analyses.
+Milham: ABIDE is essentially part of a larger set of data-sharing initiatives, including the 1,000 Functional Connectomes Project , that started back in 2009.
+Each of more than 30 sites from around the world contributed R-fMRI data sets.
+The idea was that we would collect preexisting data sets, aggregate them, and share them so researchers could do functional connectivity analyses and various sorts of morphometry analyses.
 That was the beginning.

-A year later, we founded the International Neuroimaging Data-Sharing Initiative, or INDI (5), which was basically the next phase of the 1000 Functional Connectomes Project.
-The idea there was to start to shift the community toward looking at more clinically enriched datasets, meaning datasets with more comprehensive phenotyping and psychiatric characterizations, and that also included clinical populations.
+A year later, we founded the International Neuroimaging Data-Sharing Initiative , which was basically the next phase of the 1,000 Functional Connectomes Project.
+The idea there was to start to shift the community toward looking at more clinically enriched data sets, meaning data sets with more comprehensive phenotyping and psychiatric characterizations, and that also included clinical populations.

 IEEE Pulse: With the success of ABIDE I in providing more than 1,100 datasets, why was it important to continue with the second iteration of ABIDE?

 Milham: There are multiple answers to that.
-First, at the purest level, you want discovery datasets and replication datasets, so you need more and more datasets.
-Second, because these sites weren’t working together when they generate the data, there’s a lot of variation in terms of what protocols are used, including which age groups are in the contributed data — some was from adults, some from children — so again more data is better to take into account for these variations.
-And then beyond that, we know that autism, as well as most psychiatric disorders, are quite heterogeneous and have a range of presentations.
-So overall, the major driving forces for data-sharing initiatives, whether it’s ABIDE or something else, is to create large-scale datasets that attempt to capture heterogeneity as well as the varying sources of confounding artifacts so that we can come up with more meaningful scientific findings.
+First, at the purest level, you want discovery data sets and replication data sets, so you need more and more data sets.
+Second, because these sites aren’t working together when they generate the data, there’s a lot of variation in terms of what protocols are used, including which age groups are in the contributed data—some were from adults, some from children—so again more data are better to take into account for these variations.
+And then, beyond that, we know that autism, as well as most psychiatric disorders, is quite heterogeneous and has a range of presentations.
+So overall, the major driving forces for data-sharing initiatives, whether it’s ABIDE or something else, is to create large-scale data sets that attempt to capture heterogeneity as well as the varying sources of con- founding artifacts so that we can come up with more meaningful scientific findings.

 IEEE Pulse: What are you learning from ABIDE I and II in terms of data collection and analysis?

-Di Martino: We learned pretty quickly from ABIDE I that even though it was an unprecedentedly large sample, the data were still not sufficient to process the heterogeneity in autism spectrum disorder, and even with ABIDE II, we may find that an even larger dataset may still be helpful to create more homogeneous subgroups within this disorder.
+Di Martino: We learned pretty quickly from ABIDE I that even though it was an unprecedentedly large sample, the data were still not sufficient to process the heterogeneity in ASD, and even with ABIDE II, we may find that an even larger data set may still be helpful to create more homogeneous subgroups within this disorder.
 As an obvious example, there are many more data from males than from females.
-While autism is more frequent in males by a ratio of about 3-4:1, it is still extremely important to learn about the brain connectome in females so that we can understand the mechanisms underlying this sex difference.
-There are other things that today we cannot see, but that we may be able to see with more data.
+While autism is more frequent in males by a ratio of about 3:1–4:1, it is still extremely important to learn about the brain connectome in females so that we can understand the mechanisms underlying this sex difference.
+There are other things that today we cannot see but that we may be able to see with more data.

-Milham: One of the interesting findings actually came from ABIDE collaborators Alexandre Abraham and Gael Varoquaux (of INRIA Saclay-ˆIle-de-France, Saclay, France), who are looking into the challenges arising from datasets collected using different protocols.
-What their group did was come up with predictive classifiers for identifying the presence or absence of autism in an individual, which were robust to the site at which the data were collected (6).
+Milham: One of the interesting findings actually came from ABIDE collaborators Alexandre Abraham and Gael Varoquaux (of Inria Saclay-Île-de-France, Saclay), who are looking into the challenges arising from data sets collected using different protocols.
+What their group did was come up with predictive classifiers for identifying the presence or absence of autism in an individual, which were robust to the site at which the data were collected .

 Milham: Yes.
-The accuracy of predictions is still somewhere in the mid- to high-60 percentile range, so there’s obviously more work to be done, but they showed it was possible.
+The accuracy of predictions is still somewhere in the mid- to high-60th percentile range, so there’s obviously more work to be done, but they showed it was possible.
 In addition, they also found that the more data that were included, the better the classifiers performed.
-Many thought more data would mean more noise because the datasets are coming from different sites, but instead, when the classifiers were presented with a dataset from a site that had never been seen before, they were able to extract enough signal to find commonalities and make a prediction.
+Many thought more data would mean more noise because the data sets are coming from different sites, but, instead, when the classifiers were presented with a data set from a site that had never been seen before, they were able to extract enough “signal” to find commonalities and make a prediction.

 IEEE Pulse: Have ABIDE I and II contributed to our understanding of autism yet?

 Milham: There has been a range of findings.
-One of the things that researchers are working to reconcile is the seemingly conflicting findings about whether the brain is more or less connected in autism, and by looking at autism more broadly through the initial dataset from ABIDE I, we in the ABIDE consortium published a paper showing that in autism, cortical-cortical connectivity is decreased, whereas subcortical-cortical connectivity is increased (7).
+One of the things that researchers are working to reconcile is the seemingly conflicting findings about whether the brain is more or less connected in autism, and by looking at autism more broadly through the initial data set from ABIDE I, we in the ABIDE consortium published a paper showing that, in autism, cortical–cortical connectivity is decreased, whereas subcortical–cortical connectivity is increased .